ADVISORIES AND WARNINGS IN EFFECT AS OF 6 / 20 / 2017

 A total of 1,604 winter run steelhead have been collected through 5/24 at the trap at the bottom of the dam..

 The Illinois is open for angling.
 Like the Applegate the limit is 2 trout per day.
 Like the Applegate they must be at least 8 inches long, and also like the Applegate the best chance for a legal to take fish is near the Rogue River.
 There is not much effort made for trout angling out here through the summer.

 WINCHUCK RIVER: Sea run Cutthroat trout, rainbow trout, steelhead

 The Chuck is open for angling.
 Most angling efforts will be concentrated in the lower section enar the ocean with anglers after sea run cutthroats.
 The Winchuck is another river where you cannot fish from a floating device.
 And, it also has a lot of private property along it.
 So, be aware of where you are exactly at all times.

 SOUTHERN OREGON COASTAL REPORTS - Brought to you by:

-BROOKINGS: Fishing for bottom fish is very good when conditions allow boats to get out.
+BROOKINGS: Fishing for bottom fish is excellent when conditions allow boats to get out.
+Anglers are getting limits of both ling cod and rockfish easily and usually quickly.
 Crabbing is open for both the bay and ocean.